 Papers and presentations

 Sky Marsen — University of Southern California

-We are honoured that the following keynote speakers have confirmed their participation at NZDC5:
+We are honoured that the following plenary speakers have confirmed their participation at NZDC5:

 Distinguished Professor Ruth Wodak